weakweak/riff.tf/_posts/2017-01-01-assassination.md

 # Guide to Assassination Rogue

-Welcome to the guide for Assassination Rogue in 7.2.
+Welcome to the guide for Assassination Rogue in 7.2.5.
 If you're looking for a good introduction to playing Assassination in Legion, you've come to the right place.

 I'll make a note of any changes to the guide and the date it was updated here if you want to come back in the future to check for changes.

-**Last updated: Sunday 28th May 2017 - Clarification for SoT**
+**Last updated: Thursday 15th June 2017 - Poison Bombing the meters**

+Please note things are subject to change in the early days of patch 7.2.5 when things are discovered and hot fixes happen.

 <div id="toc"></div>